IsaacVerm/mad-trick-explainer/README.md

 A magician never reveals his secrets but this web app does exactly that.

+## How the documentation is organised

+To organise the documentation, I based myself on [this article](https://documentation.divio.com/).
+The gist of it is you have to split your documentation based on what it tries to accomplish.
+From the 4 types of documentation described by the article I only use three at the moment.
+The first type used are explanations which try to answer WHY things were done the way they're done.
+The second type are how-to guides.
+These are more like recipes.
+If you want a quick answer HOW to solve a specific problem, this is where you should look.
+The third and last type are tutorials.
+These will try to seduce you to use the app.
+They answer WHY in the sense of, why should I even bother with this?

 ## Data sources

 Tricks were taken from [Wikipedia](https://en.wikipedia.org/wiki/List_of_magic_tricks) or [here](https://arresteddevelopment.fandom.com/wiki/G.O.B.%27s_illusions) in case of G.O.B.